 • Application Deadline: September 15, 2022

-The AVMF in partnership with the Veterinary Pharmacology Research Foundation has awarded three research grants in 2021.
+The AVMF in partnership with the Veterinary Pharmacology Research Foundation has awarded two research grants in 2021.

 Sarah A. Hamer, MS, PhD, DVM, DACVPM (epi)